Iran fails to address nuclear bomb concerns - IAEA

 The IAEA had also observed via satellite imagery "ongoing construction activity" at Iran's Parchin military base, the report said.
 Western officials believe Iran once conducted explosive tests there of relevance in developing a nuclear weapon and has sought to "cleanse" it of evidence since then.
 Iran has long denied U.N. nuclear inspectors access to the base.

 Iran dismisses suspicions that it seeks to develop nuclear weapons capability from its enrichment of uranium.
-It says the programme is for peaceful energy purposes only and that it is Israel and its assumed atomic arsenal that threatens peace.
+It says the programme is for peaceful energy purposes only and that it is Israel's assumed atomic arsenal that threatens peace.

 Iran has been promising to cooperate with the IAEA since Hassan Rouhani was elected president last year.